dmd-program/dmd-300-sp17/project-1.md

 ## Description

 In this project, you will work in small team to design a product, service, or social design intervention.
-In some cases, you may not have time or resources to produce a functional implementation or prototype of your teams project, but you should at least have a well formed project document.
-Your team will build your own project sprint structure by selecting sprint elements and setting them to a timeline.
-After the design sprint period is over, you will evaluate how it went.
+In some cases, you may not have time or resources to produce a functional implementation or prototype of your teams project, but you should at least have a well formed project document proposal.
+Your team will build it's own project sprint structure by selecting design process elements and setting them to a timeline.
+Your teem will set meeting agendas, create a concept pitch, develop and use a custom design sprint structure, track and document a process using a project blog, and produce project documentation.

 ## Objectives